parsa-k/image-processing-with-CNN/README.md

-# image-processing-with-CNN
- - image processing with CNN
+# image processing with CNN
  - used python 3
  - binary classification
  - Accuracy of CNN= 0.975
+ - The input folder is for your desire image that hasn't been in train or validation images.